Mets vs. Rangers MLB Betting Odds, Trends & Prediction

 Globe Life Field, Arlington, TX

-As of this writing, our MLB Public Betting Page shows that 68% of bets are on the Rangers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Mets’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Rangers MLB Betting Trends

-The total has gone UNDER in 7 of Texas’ last 9 games against NY Mets
+Over/Under has gone OVER in 5 of NY Mets’ last 6 games when playing on the road against Texas

-Rangers are 2-5 SU in their last 7 games when playing at home against NY Mets
+The total has gone UNDER in 4 of Texas’ last 5 games when there was no favorite

 Mets vs. Rangers MLB BETTING PREDICTION